alxhill/alxhill.dev/topics/ai-ml.md

 * [Intro to Deep Learning](https://mlvu.github.io/lecture07/) (assuming knowledge of Neural Networks) - good explanation of Tensors.
 * Nice [NVIDIA blog post](https://developer.nvidia.com/blog/deep-learning-nutshell-core-concepts/) on CNNs/other foundational DNN stuff.

+## 2022-12-28

+* Excited by the idea of a depth-first browser based editor.
+Going to explore more with the depth models and see what we can do regarding generated depth maps.
+Browsers & Three.js have good enough support for 3d rendering, so a lightweight 3d editor would make for a very powerful way to precisely design the composition for a generated image.
+This tool could have some useful models/depth maps for people, furniture, or even mountains/other types of backgrounds and make generating precise images very easy.
+So far, unclear exactly what's possible, but I think the concept is strong enough to give it a shot.

 ### 2022-12-11

 * Working with Jake on the vid2vid stuff he uses.
 First task: get it running faster using a new Fast-Vid2Vid implementation we've found.